-- reviewing and approving the Bank's strategic plans for implementation by management; - review and approving the Bank's financial statements; b. - reviewing and approving the Bank's financial objectives, business plans and budgets, including capital allocations and expenditures; - monitoring corporate performance against the strategic plans and business, operating and capital budgets; d. - implementing the Bank's succession planning; e. - f. approving acquisitions and divestitures of business operations, strategic investments and alliances and major business development initiatives; - approving delegation of authority for any unbudgeted expenditure; g. - setting the tone for and supervising the Corporate Governance Structure of the Bank, including corporate structure of the bank and the Board and any changes and strategic plans of the Bank and the Group; - assessing its own effectiveness in fulfilling its responsibilities, including monitoring the effectiveness of individual directors.
+- a. reviewing and approving the Bank's strategic plans for implementation by management; - b. review and approving the Bank's financial statements; - c. reviewing and approving the Bank's financial objectives, business plans and budgets, including capital allocations and expenditures; - d. monitoring corporate performance against the strategic plans and business, operating and capital budgets; - e. implementing the Bank's succession planning; - f. approving acquisitions and divestitures of business operations, strategic investments and alliances and major business development initiatives; - g. approving delegation of authority for any unbudgeted expenditure; - h. setting the tone for and supervising the Corporate Governance Structure of the Bank, including corporate structure of the bank and the Board and any changes and strategic plans of the Bank and the Group; - i. assessing its own effectiveness in fulfilling its responsibilities, including monitoring the effectiveness of individual directors.